Perfect Start to 2026 Season for Ovington Seniors

 Ovo Captain Benjamin Busby (sponsored by the Busby Family) won the toss and opted to bowl first, not least due to the fact that his team had more broken parts than a 40 year old Transformer toy and if asked to field second they may have seized up and become less mobile than an Optimus Prime missing all his wheels and legs.

 For a while, wickets proved hard to find despite plenty of plays and misses and false shot.
-It was Captain Busby who made the next break throughs getting another LBW then bowling 2nd batsmen soon afterwards.
+It was Captain Busby who made the next break throughs getting another LBW then bowling a 2nd batsmen soon afterwards.
 By now, York were beginning to attack the bowling in an attempt to up the run rate and rode their luck slightly in amongst the good shots and boundaries.
-Busby took his third wicket of the day by bowling the top scoring York batsmen and the two Olivers (Thrift and Craven) combined to affect the 2nd run out for the day.
-Simon Rogerson took 2 wickets (both bowled) with the final two balls of his 9th over but was denied any opportunity for a hat trick as the final York wicket fell the subsequent over.
-Sam Bowden continued his good day in the (out) field with a good catch at long-on off the returning Bishop.
+Busby took his third wicket of the day by bowling the top scoring York batsmen and the two Olivers (Thrift and Craven) combined to affect the 2nd run out of the day.
+Simon Rogerson took 2 wickets (both bowled) with the final two balls of his 9th over but was denied any opportunity for a hat trick as the final York wicket fell in the subsequent over.
+Sam Bowden continued his good day in the (out) field with a confident catch at long-on off the returning Bishop.
 By then, York had amassed a total of 146, below par on a decent pitch but nothing that could be chased down easily.

 The Ovo reply started well as openers Bowden and Tom Armes negotiated some difficult bowling to put on a fifty plus partnership.
 Armes proved the aggressor with some good shots back past the bowlers and a big six over the leg side on his way to 41 runs.
 However, once he fell to a slightly fortuitous catch, it was time for a good old fashioned batting collapse.
-62 for 0 became 76 for 5 in a blink of an eye as York slow bowler Anhad Singh (who had previously top scored for his team) took all 5 of his team’s wickets.
+62 for 0 became 76 for 5 in the blink of an eye as York slow bowler Anhad Singh (who had previously top scored in the first innings) took all 5 of his team’s wickets.
 The ship needed steadying and steadying it got in the form of Busby and young wicket-keeper Oli Craven (sponsored by S Knowles Motorcycles).
-A mixture of good running, bad running, good shots and watchful defence took the sting out of the potentially tricky situation and as the number of required runs began to tick downwards they looked increasingly confident.
+A mixture of good running, bad running, good shots and watchful defence took the sting out of the tricky situation and as the number of required runs began to tick downwards they looked increasingly confident.
 Craven began playing more shots with boundaries hit both straight and square but it appeared as if he had slightly misjudged his charge as the scores became level with Craven on 47.
 However, one more boundary hit out to the square leg fence guaranteed his first senior 50.
 Well played young man.
-Ovo won the game by five wickets and ensured that they had their first win under their belt.
+Ovo won the game by five wickets and ensured that they had their first win in the division under their belt.
 Next week sees the 2nds on the road again as they travel to play Easingwold.

 Saturday 25th September, Ovington 3rd XI vs Copmanthorpe 2nd XI